-In connection with the Spin-off, we entered into a product support agreement pursuant to which DISH Network has the right, but not the obligation, to receive product support (including certain engineering and technical support services) for all set-top boxes and related accessories that our subsidiaries have previously sold and in the future may sell to DISH Network.
-The fees for the services provided under the product support agreement are calculated at cost plus a fixed margin, which varies depending on the nature of the services provided.
-The term of the product support agreement is the economic life of such receivers and related accessories, unless terminated earlier.
-DISH Network may terminate the product support agreement for any reason upon at least 60 days prior notice.
+In connection with the Spin-off, we entered into a product support agreement pursuant to which DISH Network has the right, but not the obligation, to receive product support (including certain engineering and technical support services) for all set-top boxes and related components that our subsidiaries have previously sold and in the future may sell to DISH Network.
+The fees for the services provided under the Product Support Agreement are calculated at cost plus a fixed margin, which varies depending on the nature of the services provided.
+The term of the Product Support Agreement is the economic life of such receivers and related components, unless terminated earlier.
+DISH Network may terminate the Product Support Agreement for any reason upon at least 60 days prior notice.
 In the event of an early termination of this agreement, DISH Network shall be entitled to a refund of any unearned fees paid to us for the services.
-We earned revenues of approximately \$28.6 million from DISH Network under the product support agreement during 2010.
+We earned revenues of approximately \$28 million from DISH Network under the Product Support Agreement during 2011.